prestigegodson/ud036_StarterCode/README.md

 # The Movie Trailer Website

 This project consists of server-side code to store a list of movies titles, along with its respective box art imagery and movie trailer website.
-The data should be served as a web page allowing visitors to review the movies and watch the trailers

 ## Getting Started